Thank you. We'll take a look, and if it's relevant we'll publish the story.

 * Data from the Bureau of Labor Statistics

-This represents around 0.21% of the employed workforce across the United States.
+This represents around 0.22% of the employed workforce across the country.

 Counsel and advise individuals and groups to promote optimum mental and emotional health, with an emphasis on prevention.
 May help individuals deal with a broad range of mental health issues, such as those associated with addictions and substance abuse; family, parenting, and marital problems; stress management; self-esteem; or aging.

 SOC Code: 21-1014.00